-- Copies of current certificates are kept on file by the Principal. - A data base that includes day relief teachers who regularly work in the school, is also kept by the Principal. - Renewal of Practising Teacher Certificates will involve teachers producing evidence in relation to all of the criteria, for the person who is endorsing the application. - Practising Teacher Certificates will be renewed every three years.
-The renewal fee of \$220.80 is to be paid by the individual applying for this.
+- Copies of current certificates are kept on file by the Principal. - A database that includes day relief teachers who regularly work in the school, is also kept by the Principal. - Renewal of Practising Teacher Certificates will be done online by the teacher and involves the appraiser or principal verifying the application details. - Practising Teacher Certificates will be renewed every three years.
+The renewal fee is to be paid by the individual applying for this.